2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 In this situation, the including use case **is not** complete by itself.

-Inclusions are represented via a dashed line with an open arrow on the end, labeled with the `<<include>>` pointing towards the included use case.
+Inclusions are represented via a dashed line with an open arrow on the end, labelled with the `<<include>>` pointing towards the included use case.

 ![Example of a use case inclusion](./images/computer_science/use_case_inclusion.svg){width=40%}